Conformal Elasticity of Mechanism-Based Metamaterials: Results

-expressed in terms of the conformal map $f:z \rightarrow f(z)$ describing the local dilation and rotation, with $f'(z) \equiv \alpha e^{i \phi}$ (Eq.~(\ref{eq:conformalmap})).
-The energy in Eq.~(\ref{eq:conformal_elasticity}) arises from the last two terms in Eq.~(\ref{eq:fullenergy}), which simultaneously breaks this ground state degeneracy and the conformal invariance.
-With this, we have reduced the difficult tensorial problem of conventional nonlinear elasticity of material with pores to a scalar theory which is much more analytically tractable.
-For small loading, minimizing the energy and thus predicting the deformation is reduced to a linear algebra problem.
-As shown in the SI, these predictions closely match the observed finite-element displacements with correlation coefficient $R^2 \approx 0.99 - 0.9999$ for hinges with $\ell/a = 0.005$.
+which is now expressed in terms of the conformal map $f:z \rightarrow f(z)$ describing the local dilation and rotation, with $f'(z) \equiv \alpha e^{i \phi}$ (equation~(\ref{eq:conformalmap})).
+While the usual problem of reducing to a constrained elasticity theory is typically done using Lagrange multipliers, conformal maps simply have $s_1 = s_2 = 0$ and $\alpha = |f'|$, allowing equation~(\ref{eq:conformal_elasticity}) to be obtained easily as the conformal limit of equation~(\ref{eq:fullenergy}).
+The alternate route, utilizing Lagrange multipliers, is explored in Appendix 8, and yields useful information about stress.
+The energy in equation~(\ref{eq:conformal_elasticity}) arises purely from the last two terms in equation~(\ref{eq:fullenergy}) and simultaneously breaks the conformal invariance and the ground state degeneracy, allowing predictions of specific conformal response to be generated; we refer to this procedure as ``conformal elasticity''.
+With this, we have reduced the difficult tensorial problem of conventional nonlinear elasticity of a material with pores down to a scalar theory which is much more analytically tractable.
+For small loading, minimizing the energy and thus predicting the deformation is reduced to a linear algebra problem, which is readily solved.
+As shown in Appendix 7, these predictions closely match the observed finite-element displacements with correlation coefficient $R^2 \approx 0.99 - 0.9999$ for hinges with $\ell/a = 0.005$.
 This result showcases both the accuracy of conformal elasticity and the mathematical convenience of conformal maps.